The Witcher: Film and television

 The Witcher was adapted into a 2002 TV series and a shorter 2001 film version, both titled The Hexer (Wiedźmin) and directed by Marek Brodzki.
 Michał Żebrowski portrayed Geralt.
 In several interviews, Sapkowski has criticized these screen adaptations: "I can answer only with a single word, an obscene, albeit a short one."

 In 2015, Platige Image planned an American film adaptation of the novel series to arrive in 2017.
 In May 2017, they announced that they would be producing a The Witcher TV series in cooperation with Netflix and Sean Daniel Company, with Tomasz Bagiński as one of the directors and Sapkowski as a creative consultant.
 Created by Lauren Schmidt Hissrich, it stars Henry Cavill as Geralt, Freya Allan as Ciri, and Anya Chalotra as Yennefer.
 The first season was released on December 20, 2019.
 Starting in the show's fourth season, Liam Hemsworth replaced Cavill as Geralt.

 Netflix released an animated film, The Witcher: Nightmare of the Wolf, on August 23, 2021, with their TV series showrunner Lauren Schmidt Hissrich as producer and writer BeAu DeMayo, and animation provided by Studio Mir.
 Another animated film, The Witcher: Sirens of the Deep with Doug Cockle voicing Geralt of Rivia, directed by Kang Hei Chul, was released by Netflix on February 11, 2025.

 A live-action prequel series, The Witcher: Blood Origin, was released by Netflix in 2022, set 1200 years before Geralt's time to show the origin of the Witchers developed by Hissrich.

 A feature-length special titled The Rats: A Witcher Tale was released alongside the fourth season of The Witcher in 2025.
 It focuses on the eponymous young gang of street criminals undertaking a dangerous heist prior to them encountering Ciri during their first appearance in the third season.
 While those who portrayed the Rats, Freya Allan, and Sharlto Copley reprise their roles, the character of Brehan is portrayed by Dolph Lundgren.

 Tabletop RPGs

-A tabletop role-playing game based on Sapkowski's books, Wiedźmin: Gra Wyobraźni (The Witcher: A Game of Imagination), was published by MAG in 2001.
+A tabletop role-playing game based on Sapkowski's books, Wiedźmin: Gra wyobraźni (The Witcher: A Game of Imagination), was published by MAG in 2001.

-Another tabletop RPG based on the video games, produced by R. Talsorian Games, was planned for release in 2016 but was delayed and finally released in August 2018.
+Another tabletop RPG based on the video games, produced by R. Talsorian Games, The Witcher RPG, was planned for release in 2016 but was delayed and finally released in August 2018.